 Some writing and editing jobs come together quickly and easily, while others are slow and tedious.
 Even after reviewing a sample, there’s no guarantee that a project will have uniform writing quality throughout.
 And sometimes the writing itself isn’t the problem.

 Most personal statements run 650-750 words.
-Editing one of these usually takes me one to three hours, and writing typically takes two to four hours.
+Editing one of these usually takes me one to two hours, and writing typically takes two to four hours.
 If I charged a flat rate according to the average time, some folks would be paying more than necessary, while others would be getting a lot more work done for nothing.

 There are a number of variables that can impact how long a project will take.
 The elements that most often determine the time needed for a personal statement include: